+Read this entire document at least 1 week before your test.
 A rectal ultrasound (RUS) is an exam done to look at your rectum.
 It can help to find the depth of rectal cancers and assess nearby tissue.
 It can also be used to assess problems with the anal sphincter muscles.

-How is a Rectal Ultrasound done?
+How the Rectal Ultrasound Is Done

 During the exam, a flexible tube with an ultrasound tip is passed into your rectum.

 1 Week Before Test

 Due to the sedation medicines, you must have a responsible adult drive you home.
 It is recommended that you are observed for at least 6 hours after discharge.
 You may take a cab or bus home; however, you must have a responsible adult with you other than the driver.

 Please tell us about any major health changes, illnesses, or recent hospital stays you have had since you scheduled your test.
 If at any time you have symptoms of illness (cough, stuffy nose, sore throat, fever, body aches, chills), please call the procedure center to reschedule your test.
 You should not have this test while ill.

 You must call the doctor who prescribes this medicine to see if you need to stop or adjust your medicine before your test.
 That doctor will tell you how to safely do this.

 The UW Digestive Health Center suggests talking to your doctor using the table below.
 That doctor should give you the final advice on stopping these medicines.

 Ask your doctor about your bleeding risk with this test.
 If your doctor feels your bleeding risk is low, they will likely have you follow the schedule below to stop your blood thinning medicines.
 If your doctor feels your bleeding risk is high, they may have you follow a different timeline.